Titles and Roles

 - Discovery and Developmental Therapeutics

 Mohammad K. Khan, MD, PhD, specializes in the treatment of lymphoma, leukemia, multiple myeloma, skin (melanoma, squamous cell, basal cell, merkel cell), and pediatric cancers.
-Dr. Khan is board certified in Radiobiology/Physics by the American Board of Radiology.
+Dr. Khan is board certified in Radiobiology/Physics ;by the American Board of Radiology.

 Dr. Khan is a member of the American College of Radiology, American Brachytherapy Society, American Society for Therapeutic Radiation Oncology, American College of Radiation Oncology and American Society of Clinical Oncology.
 He serves as a board member of the Georgia Radiological Society; is a vice chair of the Radiation Safety Committee for Human Use at Emory; and is an active member of the ACRIN/ECOG melanoma committee.
 He is also the Panel Chair for the Leukemia/Lymphoma section of the Radiation Oncology In-Training Examination (TXIT™) program at the American College of Radiology.

 Dr. Khan fluently speaks English, Urdu, Hindi and is familiar with Spanish and Arabic.